Travel smart: 5 steps to protect your travel health

 Immunizations you need: Important vaccinations for travel

-Proof of a COVID vaccination is just one of the immunizations travelers need.
-Before you hop on a plane, you need to know what diseases you may come into contact with, and the important vaccinations for travel you should receive to protect you and your family.
+Before you hop on a plane, you need to know what diseases you may encounter, and the important vaccinations for travel you should receive to protect you and your family.

 Top 3 tips to protect yourself from mosquito bites and Zika virus